Docs

 # Use with other CI/CD tools that support LCOV

-Interpretation Caveats
+Interpretation caveats

 • Executable lines come from source-map debug locations, not from every physical line in the file.